-As full-time employees, interns receive a benefits package that includes health insurance, paid state holidays, sick and personal leave, and use of University facilities.
+As interns, you receive a benefits package that includes health insurance, paid state holidays, sick and personal leave, and use of University facilities.

 Interns are given insurance through the medical insurance plan provided by UPP, on behalf of UB.
 Interns are eligible to enroll on their first day of employment, July 1.
 Information and enrollment forms may be obtained from the Practice Plan Administrator.

-To assist with the cost of insurance, our organization pays the entire high-deductible of the single or family plan.
-Interns are responsible for paying the balance through payroll deduction.
-The current cost, as well as a summary of benefits booklet containing the details of the health insurance plan and eligibility requirements, may be obtained from the Practice Plan Administrator.
+To assist with the cost of insurance, our organization pays the entire high-deductible of the plan.
+The summary of benefits booklet containing the details of the health insurance plan and eligibility requirements, may be obtained from the Practice Plan Administrator.

 As interns of UPP, the following are observed, paid holidays:

-As full-time employees, interns are given the following leave in addition to major holidays:
+As full-time interns, interns are given the following leave in addition to major holidays: